NealRyan/CS_598_Project_4-Movie_Recommender_System/README.md

 - Also not worth super curating, as we could take a “one man’s trash is another mans treasure” approach

-- Ultimately, eliminate from consideration movies whose normalized rating is below 3.0, as this is universally seen as a below average movie
+- Ultimately, eliminate from consideration movies whose predicted rating is below 3.0, as this is universally seen as a below average movie

 ### No similar movies (or all under rating threshold)